oneapi-src/oneDAL/docs/source/dev_guide/algorithms/normalization/z-score.rst

 .. note::

     Some algorithms require normalization parameters (mean and variance) as an input.
-    The implementation of Z-score algorithm in Intel DAAL does not return these values by default.
+    The implementation of Z-score algorithm in |short_name| does not return these values by default.
     Enable this option by setting the resultsToCompute flag.
     For details, see `Algorithm Parameters`_.